SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 - A python file with the code of our pipeline
 - A server to run our code on

-But first of all, we need a place to store everything.
-We need a place to keep our images and storing our trained model so we can deploy it to production and many other things.
-So let us create data storage in the cloud.

 <br>

 **Creating a Data Storage**

-We need a place to store our images and our trained model to deploy it to production and many other things.
-The easiest way to create such data storage is through the Scaleway Console.
+We need a place to store our images, our trained model to deploy and many other things.
+The easiest way to create such data storage is through the Scaleway console.
 After logging in to your account, go to "Data Storage" and create a new bucket.
 It is best to make it in the Paris Region because Scaleway only offers GPUs in this region, and the data transfer is faster when the data is stored in the same place.

 ![Create a bucket on Scaleway](./images/create-a-bucket-scaleway.png)